cynkra/dm/README.md

 # dm

-{dm} is an R package that provides tools for working with multiple related tables, such as the tables used in relational databases.
+{dm} is an R package that provides tools for working with multiple related tables, stored as data frames or in a relational database.

 **Contents**